dream3d/ImageProcessing/Documentation/ImageProcessingFilters/DetermineStitchingCoordinatesGeneric.md

 ## Description ##
 This filter takes a series of tiled gray-scale images (8bit) and calculates the origin of each tile such that a fully stitched montage would result from placing each tile.
-Currently the only way to import the required data is to use the Zeiss AxioVision Import filter.
+The images, and only the images, must all be sitting in one attribute matrix.Currently the only way to import the required data is to use the Zeiss AxioVision Import filter.
 The meta-data must include the global stage positions of each tile, and index, which is used as a rough starting point.

 For a series of images, the images are re-ordered as though they were captured in a row-by-row comb of the data ![](RowWiseComb.tif)